radondb/radondb-mysql-kubernetes/charts/README.md

 To delete the pvc:

 ```
-kubectl delete pvc data-my-release-mysql-0
+kubectl delete pvc data-my-release-radondb-mysql-0
-kubectl delete pvc data-my-release-mysql-1
+kubectl delete pvc data-my-release-radondb-mysql-1
-kubectl delete pvc data-my-release-mysql-2
+kubectl delete pvc data-my-release-radondb-mysql-2
 ```

 The commands remove all the Kubernetes components associated with the chart and deletes the release completely.

 # Configuration

-The following table lists the configurable parameters of the xenondb chart and their default values.
+The following table lists the configurable parameters of the RadonDB MySQL chart and their default values.

 | Parameter                                    | Description                                                                                       | Default                                     |
 | -------------------------------------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------- |